 - SSL certificate (TLS 1.2 or later)

 If you have the knowledge of at least a few of those technologies, great!
-If not, it will take you much longer to set up a base, customize, then launch a Magento 2 store from scratch.
-In such a situation, the smartest decision is to hire a Magento developer or a team of developers who know how to create a fully functioning Magento store that will suit your personal and business needs.
+If not, it will take you much longer to set up a base, customize, then launch a Magento store from scratch.
+In such a situation, the smartest decision is to hire a Magento developer or a team of developers who know how to create Magento e-commerce website that will suit your personal and business needs.

 Below, you’ll see a table showcasing all stages of custom Magento store development and the average hours required for its implementation by the Whidegroup team.